 Past interns have taken on projects ranging from worm composting, to baking, to sign painting, to farm systems design.
 2020 interns built an outdoor shower and a wood-fired pizza oven.
 There are many possible ways to contribute to our farm livelihood and community life.

 To be clear once again, everyone will learn/do a bit of everything outlined above, but we will specifically encourage you to pursue some focused interests (or nudge you in a direction we think you may be suited for) as time progresses.

 $415/month ($3735 for the full season) for folks who work March 1 – Late November.
+(We pay the withholding for both employer and employee, so these amounts should be the actual amount you keep).
 Full season interns get 10 "paid" vacation days.
 Shorter term interns also receive $415/month and some vacation days to be worked out with the farm manager.
 The intern stipends also include simple accommodation + water, electric, and internet utilities, surplus farm produce + partial board.
 There will be a $75 service charge for anybody who leaves prior to their agreed upon leave date.